umkoin/umkoin/doc/design/libraries.md

 ## Conventions

 - Most libraries are internal libraries and have APIs which are completely unstable!
 There are few or no restrictions on backwards compatibility or rules about external dependencies.
-Exceptions are *libumkoin_consensus* and *libumkoin_kernel* which have external interfaces documented at [../shared-libraries.md](../shared-libraries.md).
+An exception is *libumkoin_kernel*, which, at some future point, will have a documented external interface.

 - Generally each library should have a corresponding source directory and namespace.
 Source code organization is a work in progress, so it is true that some namespaces are applied inconsistently, and if you look at [`libumkoin_*_SOURCES`](../../src/Makefile.am) lists you can see that many libraries pull in files from outside their source directory.
 But when working with libraries, it is good to follow a consistent pattern like: